pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

   - Use ML/DL to learn some individual components.
   - When applying supervised learning you should carefully choose what types of X to Y mappings you want to learn depending on what task you can get data for.

+## Bias and Variance

+### Bias and Variance: The two big sources of error

+Suppose your training, dev and test sets all come from the same distribution.
+Then you should always try to get more training data, since that can only improve performance, right?

+Even though having more data can’t hurt, unfortunately it doesn’t always help as much as you might hope.
+It could be a waste of time to work on getting more data.
+So, how do you decide when to add data, and when not to bother?

+There are two major sources of error in machine learning: bias and variance.
+Understanding them will help you decide whether adding data, as well as other tactics to improve performance, are a good use of time.

+Suppose you hope to build a cat recognizer that has 5% error.
+Right now, your training set has an error rate of 15%, and your dev set has an error rate of 16%.
+In this case, adding training data probably won’t help much.
+You should focus on other changes.
+Indeed, adding more examples to your training set only makes it harder for your algorithm to do well on the training set.

+If your error rate on the training set is 15% (or 85% accuracy), but your target is 5% error (95% accuracy), then the first problem to solve is to improve your algorithm ’ s performance on your training set.
+Your dev/test set performance is usually worse than your training set performance.
+So if you are getting 85% accuracy on the examples your algorithm has seen, there’s no way you’re getting 95% accuracy on examples your algorithm hasn’t even seen.

+Suppose as above that your algorithm has 16% error (84% accuracy) on the dev set.
+We break the 16% error into two components:

+- First, the algorithm’s error rate on the training set.
+In this example, it is 15%.
+We think of this informally as the algorithm’s **bias** .
+- Second, how much worse the algorithm does on the dev (or test) set than the training set.
+In this example, it does 1% worse on the dev set than the training set.
+We think of this informally as the algorithm’s **variance**.
+- Total Error = Bias + Variance

+Roughly, the bias is the error rate of your algorithm on your training set when you have a very large training set.
+The variance is how much worse you do on the test set compared to the training set in this setting.

+Some changes to a learning algorithm can address the first component of error bias and improve its performance on the training set.
+Some changes address the second component variance and help it generalize better from the training set to the dev/test sets.
+To select the most promising changes, it is incredibly useful to understand which of these two components of error is more pressing to address.

+### Examples of Bias and Variance

+Consider our cat classification task.
+An “ideal” classifier (such as a human) might achieve nearly perfect performance in this task.

+Suppose your algorithm performs as follows:

+- Training error = 1%
+- Dev error = 11%

+What problem does it have?
+Applying the definitions, we estimate the bias as 1%, and the variance as 10%.
+Thus, it has **high variance**.
+The classifier has very low training error, but it is failing to generalize to the dev set.
+This is also called **overfitting**.

+Now consider this:

+- Training error = 15%
+- Dev error = 16%

+We estimate the bias as 15%, and variance as 1%.
+This classifier is fitting the training set poorly with 15% error, but its error on the dev set is barely higher than the training error.
+This classifier therefore has **high bias**, but low variance.
+We say that this algorithm is **underfitting**.

+Now, consider this:

+- Training error = 15%
+- Dev error = 30%

+We estimate the bias as 15%, and variance as 15%.
+This classifier has **high bias and high variance**: It is doing poorly on the training set, and therefore has high bias, and its performance on the dev set is even worse, so it also has high variance.
+The overfitting/underfitting terminology is hard to apply here since the classifier is simultaneously overfitting and underfitting.

+Finally, consider this:

+- Training error = 0.5%
+- Dev error = 1%

+This classifier is doing well, as it has low bias and low variance.
+Congratulations on achieving this great performance!

+### Comparing to the optimal error rate

+In our cat recognition example, the “ideal” error rate.
+That is, one achievable by an “optimal” classifier is nearly 0%.
+A human looking at a picture would be able to recognize if it contains a cat almost all the time; thus, we can hope for a machine that would do just as well.

+Other problems are harder.
+For example, suppose that you are building a speech recognition system, and find that 14% of the audio clips have so much background noise or are so unintelligible that even a human cannot recognize what was said.
+In this case, even the most “optimal” speech recognition system might have error around 14%.

+Suppose that on this speech recognition problem, your algorithm achieves:

+- Training error = 15%
+- Dev error = 30%

+The training set performance is already close to the optimal error rate of 14%.
+Thus, there is not much room for improvement in terms of bias or in terms of training set performance.
+However, this algorithm is not generalizing well to the dev set; thus there is ample room for improvement in the errors due to variance.

+If the optimal error rate is ~0%, then a training error of 15% leaves much room for improvement.
+This suggests bias-reducing changes might be fruitful.
+But if the optimal error rate is 14%, then the same training set performance tells us that there’s little room for improvement in the classifier’s bias.

+For problems where the optimal error rate is far from zero, here’s a more detailed breakdown of an algorithm’s error.
+Continuing with our speech recognition example above, the total dev set error of 30% can be broken down as follows (a similar analysis can be applied to the test set error):

+- **Optimal error rate (“unavoidable bias”)**: 14%.
+Suppose we decide that, even with the best possible speech system in the world, we would still suffer 14% error.
+We can think of this as the “unavoidable” part of a learning algorithm’s bias.
+- **Avoidable bias**: 1%.
+This is calculated as the difference between the training error and the optimal error rate.
+If this number is negative, you are doing better on the training set than the optimal error rate.
+This means you are overfitting on the training set, and the algorithm has over-memorized the training set.
+You should focus on variance reduction methods rather than on further bias reduction methods.
+- **Variance**: 15%.
+The difference between the dev error and the training error.

+To relate this to our earlier definitions, Bias and Avoidable Bias are related as follows:

+Bias = Optimal error rate (“unavoidable bias”) + Avoidable bias

+The “avoidable bias” reflects how much worse your algorithm performs on the training set than the “optimal classifier”.

+The concept of variance remains the same as before.
+In theory, we can always reduce variance to nearly zero by training on a massive training set.
+Thus, all variance is “avoidable” with a sufficiently large dataset, so there is no such thing as “unavoidable variance”.

+Consider one more example, where the optimal error rate is 14%, and we have:

+- Training error = 15%
+- Dev error = 16%

+Now we would say that error from avoidable bias is 1%, and the error from variance is about 1%.
+Thus, the algorithm is already doing well, with little room for improvement.
+It is only 2% worse than the optimal error rate.

+Knowing the optimal error rate is helpful for guiding our next steps.
+In statistics, the optimal error rate is also called **Bayes error rate**, or Bayes rate.

 ## How to read deep learning papers

 - Read research papers